12 of the Loveliest Winter Wedding Color Palettes

 After the venue and the dress, choosing a color palette for your wedding is one of the biggest decisions you will make – and it’s not as easy as it may sound!
 After all it is not just finding a color that you and your beloved both agree on, there is so much more to consider than that.
 Such as whether the color you are considering will work with your chosen venue, and compliment your bridesmaids colorings?
 Will there be flowers in season in such shades and does it reflect you and your style as a couple?
 Your color scheme often sets the tone for your wedding as much as your chosen setting and season, so consider it carefully.

-So, with this in mind, and many of us enjoying (or not) some seasonal snow, I thought it would be a good time to look at some perfect palettes for a Winter wedding.
+So, with this in mind, I thought it would be a good time to look at some perfect palettes for a Winter wedding.
 I have rounded up 12 of my favourite color stories for a celebration in the cooler months from the more traditional shades associated with the season, to more unusual choices…. all are absolutely lovely though!

 1.Evergreen & Cinnamon